-Further Information for Prospective Faculty Applicants for Fall, 2010
+Further Information for Prospective Faculty Applicants for Fall, 2012

 ASA Ad edition (Aug.
-13, 2009)
+10, 2011)

 BAYLOR UNIVERSITY.
-Assistant Professor.
-The Department of Sociology seeks a tenure-track sociologist for August, 2010.
-Area of specialization open.
-This individual will be expected to teach undergraduate courses and contribute to doctoral training.
-The department's current strengths are applied sociology and sociology of religion.
-Affiliation with Baylor's Institute for Studies of Religion and/or the Center for Community Research and Development is also possible.
+Assistant or Associate Professor.
+The Department of Sociology is recruiting a tenure-track sociologist for August, 2012.
+Preferred career stage is advanced assistant or entry-level associate professor.
+Applicants should have an interest in the sociology of religion as well as expertise in one or more other core areas of sociology.
+This individual will be expected to teach undergraduate courses and contribute substantially to doctoral training in our two graduate program tracks: sociology of religion and applied sociology.

 Candidates should submit a letter of application, curriculum vitae, transcripts, reprints or other writing samples, and three letters of reference to Chair, Search Committee, Department of Sociology, Baylor University, One Bear Place #97326, Waco, TX 76798-7326.
-Applications will be reviewed beginning October 19, 2009, and will be accepted until the position is filled.
-To ensure full consideration, applications should be complete by October 19, 2009.
+Applications will be reviewed beginning September 15, 2011, and will be accepted until the position is filled.
+To ensure full consideration, applications should be complete by October 15, 2011.
 Baylor is affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Employment Opportunity Employer, Baylor encourages minorities, women, veterans, and persons with disabilities to apply.